 This Guaranty (the “Guaranty”) is made and given this ________ day of _______________, 2001, by NUI Corporation, a New Jersey corporation, having its principal offices located at 550 Route 202-206, Bedminster, New Jersey 07921 (the “Guarantor”) in favor of Enron North America Corp., a Delaware corporation, having its principal offices located at 1400 Smith Street, Houston, TX 77002 (hereinafter referred to as “Beneficiary”).

-Guarantor enters into this Guaranty in consideration of Beneficiary contemplating entering into or having entered into: (1) certain agreements involving the purchase, sale or exchange of natural gas or electric power (the “Physical Transactions”); and (2) one or more swap, option or other financially settled derivative transactions, which transactions will be evidenced by one or more swap agreements, confirmations and/or master agreements (the “Financial Transactions”) with Guarantor’s wholly-owned subsidiary NUI Utilities, Inc. (hereinafter referred to as “Utilities”).
-Guarantor acknowledges the benefit to Guarantor of the Physical Transactions and the Financial Transactions between Beneficiary and Utilities, as well as the benefit of extending the Guaranty.
+Guarantor enters into this Guaranty in consideration of Beneficiary contemplating entering into or having entered into: (1) Transaction Agreement No. __________ dated April __, 2001, with Guarantor’s wholly-owned subsidiary NUI Utilities, Inc. (“Utilities”) under the terms and conditions of that certain Master Firm Purchase/Sales Agreement dated effective as of April 1, 2001 (“Master Agreement”) between the Beneficiary and Utilities (the “Physical Transactions”); and (2) Transaction Agreement No. ____ dated April __, 2001, with Guarantor’s subsidiary NUI Energy Brokers., Inc. (“NUIEB”) under the terms and conditions of that certain ISDA Master Agreement dated March 27, 1998 (“ISDA Agreement”) between the Beneficiary NUIEB(the “Financial Transactions”).
+Each of Utilities and NUIEB are hereinafter referred to as a “Guaranteed Entity” and together as the “Guaranteed Entities”.
+Guarantor acknowledges the benefit to Guarantor of the Physical Transactions and the Financial Transactions between Beneficiary and the Guaranteed Entities, as well as the benefit of extending the Guaranty.

-1. Guarantor hereby unconditionally guarantees to Beneficiary the prompt, faithful and full payment on demand of any and all liabilities, obligations or indebtedness that now is or may hereafter become due and payable from Utilities to Beneficiary in connection with the Physical Transactions and the Financial Transactions.
-Guarantor further promises to pay all reasonable attorneys’ fees and other damages, costs, and expenses incurred by Beneficiary as a result of Utilities’ failure to fully and faithfully pay any monies due to Beneficiary in connection with the Physical Transactions and the Financial Transactions, or Guarantor’s failure to fulfill its obligations under this Guaranty.
-In addition, Guarantor agrees to reimburse Beneficiary for any and all sums paid to Beneficiary by Utilities, which sums Beneficiary is subsequently required to return or repay for any reason whatsoever, including, but not limited to, Utilities’ bankruptcy, insolvency or a requirement of any legislative enactment, proclamation or judicial proceeding providing for the postponement of the payment of debts or affecting the exercise of creditor’s rights.
-Notwithstanding anything to the contrary herein, Guarantor reserves the right to assert any and all defenses which Utilities may have to the payment of any indebtedness in connection with the Physical Transactions and the Financial Transactions other than defenses arising from the bankruptcy, insolvency, dissolution or liquidation of Utilities and other defenses expressly waived hereby.
+1. Guarantor hereby unconditionally guarantees to Beneficiary the prompt, faithful and full payment on demand of any and all liabilities, obligations or indebtedness that now is or may hereafter become due and payable from a Guaranteed Entity to Beneficiary in connection with the Physical Transactions and the Financial Transactions.
+Guarantor further promises to pay all reasonable attorneys’ fees and other damages, costs, and expenses incurred by Beneficiary as a result of a Guaranteed Entity’s failure to fully and faithfully pay any monies due to Beneficiary in connection with the Physical Transactions and the Financial Transactions, or Guarantor’s failure to fulfill its obligations under this Guaranty.
+In addition, Guarantor agrees to reimburse Beneficiary for any and all sums paid to Beneficiary by a Guaranteed Entity, which sums Beneficiary is subsequently required to return or repay for any reason whatsoever, including, but not limited to, a Guaranteed Entity’s bankruptcy, insolvency or a requirement of any legislative enactment, proclamation or judicial proceeding providing for the postponement of the payment of debts or affecting the exercise of creditor’s rights.
+Notwithstanding anything to the contrary herein, Guarantor reserves the right to assert any and all defenses which a Guaranteed Entity may have to the payment of any indebtedness in connection with the Physical Transactions and the Financial Transactions other than defenses arising from the bankruptcy, insolvency, dissolution or liquidation of a Guaranteed Entity and other defenses expressly waived hereby.

 2. Notwithstanding anything in this Guaranty to the contrary, the liability of Guarantor under this Guaranty shall not exceed US$50,000,000.

 3. This Guaranty shall be a continuing guaranty of payment and not of collection.
 It shall remain in full force and effect from ______________, 2001 and until ______________, 2002.
 However, Guarantor shall have the right to terminate this Guaranty by providing Beneficiary with thirty (30) days written notice (the thirtieth day after the Beneficiary receives such written notice shall be termed the “Expiration Date”).
-However, such termination or expiration shall not affect, in any manner, rights arising under this Guaranty with respect to liabilities and obligations arising from the Physical Transactions and/or the Financial Transactions between Beneficiary and Utilities which were created, incurred, contracted or assumed prior to the Expiration Date.
+However, such termination or expiration shall not affect, in any manner, rights arising under this Guaranty with respect to liabilities and obligations arising from the Physical Transactions and/or the Financial Transactions between Beneficiary and the Guaranteed Entities which were created, incurred, contracted or assumed prior to the Expiration Date.